-X Agrees to Restrict Terror and Hate Content in UK After Regulator Agreement
+X Agrees to Crack Down on Terrorist and Hate Content in UK After Regulator Agreement

 1-Minute Brief

-The agreement between X and UK regulators aims to address concerns over online hate and terrorist content following recent antisemitic attacks.
+The agreement between X and the UK media regulator aims to address concerns over online hate and terrorist content, following recent antisemitic at...

 Key Facts